ERASMUS Staff Development Programme

 While participants in the past have come from EU states and professional library backgrounds, the Cardiff University Library Service Erasmus Staff Development Programme is open to anyone with an interest in information literacy training and learning about the Cardiff University library system.

 The next Erasmus Staff Development Programme will take place 9 - 13 May 2016.
-Bookings will open in December 2015.
+Bookings are now open.

 Attendees may also request additional, individually tailored training or sessions appropriate to their areas of interest with relevant members of staff.
 These sessions may be arranged in the week prior to, or following the programme subject to staff availability.
 In previous years, attendees have opted to attend information literacy classes or meet with staff in areas such as acquisitions and digitisation.
 Contact the programme coordinators to discuss your requirements as far in advance as possible.